-Data source: D. Acemoglu, P. Aghion, L. Barrage, and D. Hémous, "Climate Change, Directed Innovation, and Energy Transition: The Long-Run Consequences of the Shale Gas Revolution," unpublished manuscript, February 28, 2019. of patents in renewables as a proportion of the total number of patents began to drop sharply in the United States in 2008, after having risen continuously until then.
+Data source: D. Acemoglu, P. Aghion, L. Barrage, and D. Hémous, "Climate Change, Directed Innovation, and Energy Transition: The Long-Run Consequences of the Shale Gas Revolution," unpublished manuscript, February 28, 2019.

 Thus, the shale gas boom will either delay the switch to green innovation or block it entirely because of path dependence.
 As a consequence of the shale gas boom, the accumulation of expertise in fossil fuel technologies incentivizes firms to continue innovating in these technologies indefinitely.
 We can call this an intermediate energy trap.
-In both instances, the introduction of shale gas leads to an increase in CO_2 emissions in the long term and to a possible climate catastrophe that could have been avoided without the boom.
+In both instances, the introduction of shale gas leads to an increase in $\mathrm{CO}2$ emissions in the long term and to a possible climate catastrophe that could have been avoided without the boom.